-Accommodation is in carefully chosen traditional country or farm guesthouses ('agriturismos').
-Bedrooms, all of which are different and may be in small 'apartments' with a separate sitting area / kitchenette, are simple and traditionally furnished with wrought iron or wood framed beds, usually twin or doubles (in some cases rooms have a double bed and one or two single beds), terracotta tiled floors, bed side table and wardrobe.
-They have a private bathroom with loo and shower and, although simple, are all reasonably comfortable.
-There are swimming pools at most of the places you stay.
-On both itineraries two nights are spent at the castle in Proceno, a 12th century fortress which has been converted into a guesthouse owned by a charming lady whose family have lived in the castle for three centuries.
-The castle is wonderfully situated in the centre of the medieval hilltop town with views across the town and surrounding countryside.
-It is historic and characterful - what it lacks in light and modern facilities, it makes up for in its position and history.
-Rates are based on twin share rooms but single rooms can usually be arranged on request for a supplement (although the number of available singles may be limited).
+Accommodation is in a combination of traditional country or farm guesthouses ('agriturismos') and small village hotels.
+Bedrooms, all of which are different (and may be in small 'apartments' with a separate sitting area / kitchenette), are simple and traditionally furnished usually with wrought iron or wood framed beds (in some cases rooms have a double bed and one or two single beds), terracotta tiled floors, bed side table and perhaps a wardrobe.
+They have a small private bathroom with loo and shower and, although simple, are reasonably comfortable.
+Several of the lodgings have swimming pools.
+One or two nights (depending on itinerary) are spent at the old castle in Proceno, a 12th century fortress with guest rooms, owned by a charming octogenarian lady whose family have lived in the castle for three centuries.
+It is historic and characterful; rooms may be dated, some quite dark, but what it lacks in light and modern facilities is made up by its position and history.
+Depending on availability the first and / or last nights of all rides are at the 4 Sovana Resort which is set in its own expansive grounds with swimming pool.
+If this is not available, you will stay at the smaller and simpler Scilla Hotel in the heart of the village, with access to the Resort grounds.
+Other nights are in local 'agritourism' guesthouses, with two nights on the Ridges of Siena Ride in the simplest accommodation, a local farm close to Radifocani with basic guestrooms.
+Rates assume twin share but single rooms can usually be arranged on request for a supplement (although the number of available singles may be limited).